exanos/MedLegal/README.md

 * **Classifier looks “slow”**
   The classifier runs per page with `max_workers` from the API querystring.
 Increase it cautiously; the bottleneck is DocAI QPS and your network.

----

-## FAQ

-**Can I feed the LLM more structure?**
-Yes—`collect_text.py` is deliberately “max coverage.”
-If you want stronger structure, you can augment with layout/tables later and append the raw text beneath so the LLM never loses signal.

-**Can the front-end show intermediate artifacts?**
-Add Flask routes that proxy FastAPI’s `/search` and render search hits; or expose direct download routes to `case.json`, `severity.json`, `scoring.json`.